-O O • • • • • • • • • • • • • • • • • • • • COLL 100 First Year Seminar 1 General Edi ucation Requirements Credits Semester Taken Prerequisites ENGL 101 Composition and Reading I 3 ENGL 90 with a minimum grade of S or appropriate placement score HIST 120 HIST 121 POLS 135 POLS 136 POLS 137 United States History to 1865 or United States History Since 1865 or Introduction to Political Science or Introduction to U.S. National Politics or Introduction to State and Local Politics 3 COMM 100 Fundamentals of Speech 3 ENGL 90 with a minimum grade of S or appropriate placement score.
-Option 1: MATH 103 MATH 120 MATH 104 MATH 130 Option 2: MATH 150 Technical Mathematics I or College Algebra and Technical Mathematics II or Trigonometry PreCalculus or higher 5-6 MATH 31 with a grade of S or appropriate placement (MATH 103 and MATH 104) MATH 95 with a grade of C or appropriate placement (MATH 120 and MATH 150) MATH 120 or appropriate placement score (MATH 130) SPAN 100 SPAN 101 Beginning Occupational Spanish or Elementary Spanish I 3-5 Minimum To tal General Education Credit Hours 18 Specific Pro gram Requirements EHSS 111 Introduction to Health and Safety for General Industry 1 EHSS 112 Introduction to Health and Safety for Construction 1 CSIS 110 Technology and Information Management 3 CSIS 115 Computer Concepts and Applications or higher 3 INTE 151 Industrial Rigging 3 BSAD 109 Principles of Supervision 3 BSAD 210 Logistics Management 3 BSAD 211 Operations Management 3 BSAD 212 Transportation and Operations and Management 3 BSAD 213 Warehouse and Distribution Centers 3 BSAD 219 Entrepreneurship 3 Warehouse V Vorker Apprenticeship 8 ecessary to meet the minimum credit hours to complete the degree.
-5 Total Credi t Hours Required 60-63 proved Warehouse Worker apprenticeship program that conta imum of 144 c lock hours of classroom and instruction and 2000
+adthar condition briver a Logiotico COLL 100 First Year Seminar 1 General Edu ucation Requirements Credits Semes ter Prerequisites ENGL 101 Composition and Reading I 3 ENGL 90 with a minimum grade of S or appropriate placement score HIST 120 HIST 121 POLS 136 United States History to 1865 or United States History Since 1865 or Introduction to U.S. National Politics 3 COMM 100 Fundamentals of Speech 3 ENGL 90 with a minimum grade of S or appropriate placement score.
+Option 1: MATH 103 MATH 120 MATH 104 MATH 130 Option 2: MATH 150 Technical Mathematics I or College Algebra and Technical Mathematics II or Trigonometry PreCalculus or higher 5-6 MATH 31 with a grade of S or appropriate placement (MATH 103 and MATH 104) MATH 95 with a grade of C or appropriate placement (MATH 120 and MATH 150) MATH 120 or appropriate placement score (MATH 130) SPAN 100 SPAN 101 Beginning Occupational Spanish or Elementary Spanish I 3-5 - tal General Education Credit Hours 17-20 Specific Pro gram Requirements EHSS 111 Introduction to Health and Safety for General Industry 1 EHSS 112 Introduction to Health and Safety for Construction 1 CSIS 110 Technology and Information Management 3 CSIS 115 Computer Concepts and Applications or higher 3 NTE 151 Industrial Rigging 3 BUSN 200 Business Management 3 BUSN 210 Logistics Management 3 BUSN 211 Operations Management 3 BUSN 212 Transportation and Operations and Management 3 BUSN 213 Warehouse and Distribution Centers 3 BUSN 130 Entrepreneurship 3 Vorker Apprenticeship 8 Electives as no ecessary to meet the minimum credit hours to complete the degree.
+5 t Hours Required 60-63

-\Federally approved Warehouse Worker apprenticeship program that contains a minimum of 144 clock hours of classroom and instruction and 2000 clock hours of on-the-job training.
+Federally approved Warehouse Worker apprenticeship program that contains a minimum of 144 clock hours of classroom and instruction and 2000 clock hours of on-the-job training.
 Transcripted upon completion of 15 hours of MCC coursework and documentation of certificate and/or journeyman card for the appropriate.